sftpgo/docs/docs/tutorials/lets-encrypt-certificate.md

+---
+description: "Obtain a free Let's Encrypt TLS certificate for open-source SFTPGo and configure automatic renewal for HTTPS, FTPS, and WebDAV."
+---

 # Securing SFTPGo with a free Let's Encrypt TLS Certificate

 This tutorial shows how to obtain and renew a free Let's encrypt TLS certificate for the SFTPGo Web UI and REST API, the WebDAV service and the FTP service.